At Wild Ozark we help people learn about ginseng and reconnect to nature through stories, articles, plants, books and crafts inspired by the Ozarks.

 It takes us thirty minutes to reach pavement from where we live in the wild Ozark Mountains of northwest Arkansas, where we work at scratching out a sustainable living off the hamster wheel of debt.
 Together we plan and act on ideas to make products, grow ginseng, and work on projects to help others enjoy and reconnect with Nature.

-- Installing an American Ginseng Habitat at the Peel-Compton Gardens in Bentonville.
+- Installed an American Ginseng Habitat at the Peel-Compton Gardens in Bentonville.
 We were awarded a grant from United Plant Savers to cover a portion of the expenses for this.
-This installation is intended to provide a teaching/learning resource for ginseng enthusiasts.
+This installation provides a teaching/learning resource for ginseng enthusiasts.
 The garden has an excellent conference room for classes.
 We’re looking forward to doing this work.
 There are other places this sort of installation would do well and we hope to get ginseng habitats growing in all of the public gardens where the lay of the land and tree cover invites such plants.

 - I’d like to do more presentations and workshops in 2017.
 If you or anyone you know is interested in nature journaling, ginseng habitat, or business image branding, let me know by emailing me at [email protected]